Painters

 If this painter is your match

-Steal this: For your next portrait, structure the work in strict one-hour life sessions.
+Borrow this: For your next portrait, structure the work in strict one-hour life sessions.
 Do not work from life for more than sixty minutes at a time.
 Complete the head and the hands in the sittings; handle the costume, background, and secondary passages in separate studio sessions from reference.
-You will find out where your actual painting happens and where you have been filling time.

 Adjacent painters